mikolofton/mouse-movement-prediction/README.md

 The standard error metric is included in the Python scipy.stats.linregress function and represents the average distance between the data values and the regression line.
 The smaller the standard error, the higher the predictive value of the regression model.
 The standard error measures the average difference between the predicted values and actual values for movement time [3].
 To weight the standard error, the API evaluates the percentage of variances within one standard deviation of the mean variance.
 The standard error score is assigned a value that corresponds to the percentage taken out of 30.

 ###### Weighted Variance
-The API represents accuracy in the confidence score by determining distance between the predicted point and authentication point.
+The API represents accuracy in the confidence score by determining distance between the predicted point and actual point.
 Considered to be the level of variance, this metric demonstrates how far the linear regression model is from predicting the actual value of the instance [9].
 The API weights the variance on a scale of 0-20 and compares it to the median variance of all the instances stored in the database for that user.
 If the instance variance is greater than the median variance, then the variance level is scored as 0.
 Otherwise, the instance variance is divided by the median variance and multiplied by 20 to determine its weighted variance score.

 References
 ----------